Borrow D&D Campaign Tips from Stonemaier Board Games

 This is the idea that the theme of the game should help explain the mechanics, and the mechanics of the game should reflect the theme.
 This makes the game more intuitive and easier to learn and play.

 In the game Coup, the Contessa card blocks assassinations.
 How?
 Does she employ spies?
 Why is the Captain’s main function to steal coins?
-It would make more sense if they were “Clairvoyant” and “Thief”, but that kind of subverts the theme of courtly intrigue.
+It would make more sense if they were “Clairvoyant” and “Thief”, but that subverts the theme of courtly intrigue.

 In D&D, the mechanics are fairly set.
 But if you decide that your campaign will focus on espionage, you should probably add a mechanism or two for forgery, disguise, and such.
 If you want to focus on domain play, you probably need to adopt a mechanism for acquiring a domain and engaging in mass combat.

-7. Blind Playtesting is King
+7. Do Blind Playtesting

 This doesn’t really apply to RPG campaigns.
 However, you should probably playtest any house rules you want to try or you may find some aspect is overpowered or exploitable.
 Just run a short one-shot designed to make use of the new rules.